-Accounting II reviews and reinforces the concepts learned in Accounting I. Accounting II is for the student who is considering employment in an office or bank upon graduation, plans to continue the study of accounting in college or plans to start his/her own business someday.
+Accounting II allows students to deepen their understanding of accounting principles and build on the skills learned in Accounting I. This course covers more complex financial concepts, including special journals, payroll, depreciation and taxes.
+Accounting II is for the student who is considering employment in an office or bank upon graduation, plans to continue the study of accounting or a business related field in college or plans to start his/her own business someday.